Clashes erupt in 2nd night of protests over rapper's jailing - WTMJ

 MADRID (AP) — Spanish police fired rubber bullets and baton-charged protesters as clashes erupted for a second night in a row Wednesday at demonstrations against the arrest of rap artist Pablo Hasél.

-Many protesters threw objects at officers and used trash containers and overturned motorbikes to block streets in both Madrid and Barcelona.
+Many protesters threw objects at officers and used trash containers — setting many alight — and overturned motorbikes to block streets in both Madrid and Barcelona and other cities.
+Many shop windows were smashed in the demonstrations.

 Hasél barricaded himself in a university building earlier this week to avoid his arrest in a case centering on free speech.
 After a 24-hour standoff, police took him away early Tuesday.